MayCXC/derp/README.md

 the `envy` function sets and resolves `$ENV` and `$ENVS`, and then executes `sh` with them in its environment. the default profile extends `envy` to use `.` as its default argument if none were given.

+the `envz` function executes `$0` with the current shell options from `set +o` and any given arguments. this can be used to reload profiles to reflect changes made to them, or as a shell subprocess entrypoint.

 ## Advanced Usage

 the following example is a replacement `envy.sh` that extends `envs` to interactively review each profile the first time it is sourced, and then sign it with with `ssh-keygen` (todo):